 An obstructed or narrow airway has many consequences.
 Breathing is essential and any obstacle along the track is detrimental to our mental and physical health.
 Most frequently people suffering from a narrow airway will experience one of three symptoms.

 Asthma and asthma-like symptoms are directly attached to the airway.
 Modern medicine would typically treat the wheezing and attacks with medication or palliative treatment.
 However, many people have treated their asthma with a combination of myofunctional therapy and dental appliances.
-Widening of the dental arches in conjunction with nasal breathing has brought relief some suffering with asthma-like symptoms.
+Widening of the dental arches in conjunction with nasal breathing has brought relief to many suffering with asthma-like symptoms.

 Anxiety has long been linked to breathing and meditation.
 An oxygenated body is a calm body.
 Mouth-breathing impairs the quality of the oxygen your body receives and often establishes an environment that narrows the airway.
 Nasal breathing allows air to be filtered and humidified prior to reaching the lungs.
 Many anxiety suffers have benefited from reduced or sometimes eliminated attacks through learning proper breathing.